TangadeSandesh/Fire-Segmentation/Readme.md

 # Fire Segmentation using YOLOv8

 ## Overview
 This project implements fire segmentation using the YOLOv8 model.
-The model is trained to detect and segment fire in images, making it useful for applications in fire detection and safety monitoring.
+The model is trained to detect and segment fire in CCTV footage videos or any Videos, making it useful for applications in fire detection and safety monitoring.

 ## Results